johnvenkiah/CI_MS2_John_Venkiah/README.md

+#### User story 3:

-3. **Experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens**
+**As a user, i would like to experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens**

 **Nav Menu**